119th Rifle Division: 51st Rifle Brigade

 This brigade began forming in October 1941, from military students and training units in the Volga Military District.
 It was moved west in December and was assigned to the reserves of Northwestern Front.
 It was then moved to the 4th Shock Army, and it was one of the second echelon units of that army when the Toropets-Kholm Offensive began on January 9, 1942.
 Through the rest of the winter the brigade fought in 4th Shock, deep in the Toropets salient behind the German-held Rzhev salient, until it was pulled out in April and sent back to Kalinin.

-1942 Campaign
+Battle of Stalingrad

+The new division's order of battle remained similar to that of the first formation: